taiseiKMC/refx-container/usage.md

         }
 }
 ```
-This code is a Michelson's program that returns a single operation to send `balance` to `source`, with annotations enclosed in `<<` and `>>`.
+This code is a Michelson's program that returns a single operation to send `balance` to `source`, with annotations surrounded by `<<` and `>>`.
 The annotation labeled ContractAnnot states two property.
-First, the value `(ops, _)` stacked in the end state of the program's stack satisfies `ops = [TransferTokens Unit balance addr]`.
+First, the value `(ops, _)` stacked in the end of this program satisfies `ops = [TransferTokens Unit balance addr]`.
-Second, .
-There is an `ASSERT_SOME` instruction in the program that sends out an exception when the stack top is `None`, but since the account pointed to by the address of `source` should be a human-operated account, the `CONTRACT unit` should always return `Some`, so it can't be an exception.
-ContractAnnot contains a section `{ exc | False }` that states that the condition on the value of the exception is False, meaning that the exception does not occur.
-Then, if you run `tezos-client refinement boomerang.tz`, you will get `VERIFIED`
+Second, no exceptions are raised from the instructions in this program.
+There is an `ASSERT_SOME` instruction in the program that sends out an exception when the stack top is `None`, but since the account pointed to by  `source` should be a human-operated account, the `CONTRACT unit` should always return `Some`, so it can't be an exception.
+The section `{ exc | False }` ContractAnnot contains states that the condition on the value of the exception is False, meaning that the exception does not occur.
+Then, if you run `tezos-client refinement boomerang.tz`, you will get `VERIFIED`.

 <!--
 これは`source`へ`balance`を送るoperationを返すMichelsonのプログラムに、`<<`と`>>`で囲まれた注釈を付与したコードです。